carlosrafaelgn/FPlayArduino/README.md

 Requests the player to send fresh information with its internal state (whether it is playing/loading or not, current volume level, current song's position and length).

 The player already sends this information automatically in key moments, like when one song ends and another starts, for example.
-However, if you want to keep track of current song's position, you should manually call this method (for this purpose, a recommended interval between successive calls is 250ms).
+However, if you want to keep track of current song's position, you should manually call this method (for this purpose, a recommended interval between successive calls is 250 ms).

 `FPlay.hasNewStateArrived()`
 ----------------------------